TsekNet/website/blog/_posts/2020-08-03-startblogging.md

    [post](https://medium.com/@brygrill/version-control-basics-with-github-and-vs-code-1c1906cadd33)
    for how that works.

 I manage my repo in VSCode, but this will work via the [command line](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) as well.
-{:.note title="tip"}
+{:.tip}

 ### GitHub Files